yushiangfu/study-notes/~network.md

 ## <a name="transport-layer"></a> Transport Layer

-The transport layer provides reliable transmission, flow control, connection concepts.
+The transport layer handles the following tasks:

-Transmission Control Protocol (TCP) consists of the above features, while User Datagram Protocol (UDP) provides a simplified method for another transmission.
+1. Multiplexing and demultiplexing packets from/to multiple applications.
+2. Segmenting and reassembling data from/to applications.
+3. Connection establishment and termination.
+4. Error detection and correction.
+5. Quality of service.

-Let's inspect how the TCP layer works behind each syscall to serve the request from the application layer.
+Now, let's focus on TCP and explore its underlying functionality through each syscall to serve the application layer.

 ### socket()